-On March 28, 2003, we announced that we licensed our Micropump® technology to GlaxoSmithKline for an undisclosed product.
-This product was disclosed by GlaxoSmithKline, in March 2006, to be Carvedilol, which is marketed by GlaxoSmithKline as Coreg®.
-On January 5, 2004, Flamel received a payment of a \$2 million milestone with respect to this license agreement after meeting the necessary technical success requirements.
-Based on the continued successful development and commercialization of this formulation, GlaxoSmithKline and Flamel estimate payments to Flamel could range up to \$45 million by the end of the first year following launch, of which \$25 million is attributable to the product reaching certain milestones.
+On March 28, 2003, we announced that we licensed our Micropump technology to GlaxoSmithKline for the development of Coreg CR.
 We announced in September of 2004 that GlaxoSmithKline had begun a Phase III clinical trial of the product.
 We received a \$2 million milestone payment as a consequence of the Phase III trial initiation.
 In December of 2004, we announced that we signed an agreement whereby Flamel will supply GlaxoSmithKline with commercial supplies of the drug.
 The provisions of the agreement include payments such that we will not have cash outlays in connection with equipment to be used.
 On October 26, 2005, we announced that GSK had determined that successful Phase III results had been obtained on this product.
 The determination triggered a \$2 million milestone payment.
 On December 21, 2005, we announced that GSK had submitted a New Drug Application to the FDA for the product.
-In February, 2006, we received a \$2 million milestone payment following the submission of a New Drug Application (NDA) for Coreg-CR.
+In February, 2006, we received a \$2 million milestone payment following the submission of a NDA for Coreg CR.
+This supply agreement was supplemented in July, 2006 when we announced that GSK had agreed to fund an expansion of the Pessac facility from two lines to three, in anticipation of expected increased demand for the product.
+Coreg CR received an approval letter from the FDA on October 20, 2006, triggering the receipt of a \$3 million milestone payment.
+In March, 2007, GSK launched Coreg CR in the U.S. and we received a further \$1 million milestone.